aziis98/website-2023/src/pages/articles/telegram-bot-with-python-and-sqlite.md

 ---
 layout: ../../layouts/ArticleLayout.astro
 title: Telegram Bot with Python and SQLite
-description: Exposition about a small project about a Telegram Bot I did recently that uses Python and Sqlite as a database.
-I also used decorators and generators to simplify a bit the bot-user conversation code
+description: Recently I wrote a small Telegram Bot that uses Python and Sqlite as a database.
+I also used decorators and generators to simplify a bit the user-bot conversation code
-tags: ["telegram", "bot", "python", "sql", "lang-en"]
+tags: ["telegram", "bot", "python", "sql", "side-project", "lang-en"]
 publish_date: 2023/07/26
 ---